 For both new and existing Members, the Managers seek a contribution by way of calls with the aim of achieving equity between all Members.
 In calculating individual call requirements, underwriters analyse the existing loss record and future risk exposure of each Member.
 As Members wish to avoid unnecessary volatility in their call contributions, the underwriters review loss records over a ten year period to identify any claim patterns and where necessary make adjustments to individual Members’ rates in an endeavour to achieve long-term stability.

 A combination of good quality membership and equitable underwriting has ensured Members have achieved stable, predictable and competitive calls over a long period.

 Any unexpected volatility in the Association’s underwriting result is protected by the reinsurance arrangement with the Bermuda based reinsurer, Boudicca (this reinsurance provides equivalent protection to that formerly offered by the Association’s General Reserve).
 Otherwise, Britannia avoids whole account reinsurance, preferring to retain funds within the Association rather than dissipating them to conventional reinsurers.
 The administration and management costs of running Britannia are kept under constant control and are vetted by the Committee of the Association.

-All underwriting and related services are undertaken from the Association’s office in London.
+Control and management of the underwriting function is from London though Singapore and Hong Kong have regulated underwriting authority as well.
 An understanding of the operations and needs of each Member is achieved by frequent contact.
 Prompt service on such matters as mortgage undertakings, oil pollution certification and related insurance issues is the underwriters’ target.
 Access to a variety of specialised insurance and reinsurance programmes enables the Managers to provide cover to suit the needs of each Member.